0xCB-dev/docs.keeb.supply/content/basics/small-keyboards/firmware_features/index.md

 For this, each key will serve multiple purposes.
 How exactly this is achieved best is very much a matter of personal preference.
-We show some well-liked options below.
+We will show some well-liked options below.

 ### Layers
 Most small keyboard users work with layers.